Braincoke/cryptopals-solutions/README.md

 This repository contains the solutions for the [Cryptopals crypto challenges](https://cryptopals.com).
 Each package contains the solutions to one set of challenges.
 You can look through the commits to see the incremental solutions to each challenge.

+## Solutions explanation

+I have written write-ups for the challenges I found the most interesting on my [blog](https://braincoke.fr/write-up/Cryptopals), check them out !

 ## Running the solutions

 New challenges might requires the solutions you built previously.